NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 PathBest whenTrade-off

-Conventional with tax returnsReturns show strong qualifying income after the lender worksheetHeaviest documentation; lowest rate
+Conventional with tax returnsReturns show strong qualifying income after the lender worksheetHeaviest documentation; most competitive rate

 12-month bank statementRecent year shows strong deposits; older year was lighterPricing slightly above 24-month